-Engagement: Participation is recorded on all lecture/ case discussion days.
+Engagement: Participation is recorded on all days.
 MSAF can be used for Engagement.
-The average mark for the year will be used for the missed class.
+The average mark for the term will be used for the missed class.

-Mid-term/ Final term assignment: Students who do not submit the assignment by the deadline, with prior approval from the instructor, will receive an extension of maximum 3 days unless approved by the Student Experience Office based on the supporting documentation submitted.
+Mid-term: Students who do not submit the assignment by the deadline, with prior approval from the instructor, will receive an extension of maximum 4 days unless approved by the Student Experience Office based on the supporting documentation submitted.

-Late assignments will be penalized at 25% for each day they are late without any approval (and after the 3rd day with instructor approval alone).
+Late assignments will be penalized at 25% for each day they are late without any approval (and after the 4th day with instructor approval alone).
+MSAF not permitted since the deadline and expectation for the assignment are discussed well in advance.